FnSK4R17s/Testing-Mixed-Precision-Training-Using-Pytorch-Lightning-and-Segmentation-Models/README.md

 ```

 - Now, run `folds.py` to create folds for training and validation.
-You can text your dataset using `test_dataset.py`.
+You can test your dataset using `test_dataset.py`.

 - Now we can build our `Lightning Module` :-